Peugeot 504: 1970

 The 504 received a new four-cylinder 1971 cc engine, rated at 93 PS (carburated) and 104 PS (fuel-injected).
 At the 1970 Paris Salon a four-cylinder 2112 cc diesel engine rated at 65 PS was introduced.
 The 1796 cc petrol engine was no longer available in 504 saloons.

-In September 1970 an estate ("Break") was presented, featuring a higher rear roof, lengthened wheelbase, and solid rear axle with four coil springs.
+In September 1970 an estate ("Break") was presented, featuring a higher rear roof, lengthened wheelbase, and a solid rear axle with four coil springs instead of the saloon's independent rear suspension.
 It was joined by the 7-seat "Familiale", which had all its occupants facing forward in three rows of seats.
 The Break/Familiale/Commerciale did not actually go on sale until April the following year.
 The Break and Familiale both received the 2-liter petrol engine or 2.1 diesel as per the saloon, but the utilitarian "Commerciale" brought back the 1.8-litre four, now tuned down to 73 PS.
 There was also a Commerciale diesel, using the 53 PS, 1.95-liter XD88 from the 404 Diesel, enough for a top speed of 118 km/h.
 The Commerciale had a stripped down interior, with a different dashboard, no carpeting in the cargo area, and seats without headrests.
 It also received lightly reinforced suspension, single round headlights (seen again on pickups from 1979 on), missing chrome around the side windows, and some trim parts such as the rear view mirrors were painted rather than chromed.

 In late 1970 an automatic option was added to the coupé and cabriolet - this was never a large seller and was not always available to the cabriolet but continued to be offered until 1983; in total about 2,500 of the two-door 504s received this transmission option.